 The Facts: Every day, many thousands of homeless men, women, children, and families are surviving outdoors, struggling to make it on Sacramento County's streets.
 These unhoused people camp under freeways, huddle in doorways, living in their vehicles, and gather on empty lots in every neighborhood.

-COVID-19 means a crisis in homelessness: more evictions from secure housing, more jobs lost.
-Governmental agencies at every level -- federal, state, local -- have failed to step forward with sustained funding and supportive services.
-At the same time, Sacramento police and Sheriff's deputies are intensifying their aggressive action to sweep encampments, dispersing homeless people into neighborhoods, and confiscating their belongings.
+Governmental agencies at every level, though many noble efforts have been made, have failed to step forward with sustained funding sources for housing, shelter and supportive services.
+At the same time, Sacramento police and Sheriff's deputies have intensified their aggressive action to sweep encampments, dispersing homeless people into neighborhoods, and confiscating their belongings.
 The constant threat of arrest and displacement, the lack of sleep and lack of basic sanitation, like water and toilets, brings on trauma and exposure to disease for an already vulnerable population.
 Being homeless and in need should not be a crime.
 And it can no longer be treated as an invisible, insoluble problem that we can turn away from.
 Together, we can tackle homelessness in a dignified, supportive, cost-effective way.

-"Safe Ground" -- self-governing communities where homeless people can live in peace, leave their belongings, and receive supportive services -- can and will stabilize this desperate and chaotic situation.
+"Safe Ground", defined as self-governing communities where homeless people can live in peace, leave their belongings, and receive supportive services, can and will stabilize much of this desperate and chaotic situation.